unascribed/FlexVer/SPEC.md

 ### Numeric
 This may either be implemented by parsing the component as an integer and comparing the integers, or as a codepoint-wise comparison following the same rules an integer parser would.
-Either is considered reasonable, with the advantage of the codepoint-wise version being there is no limit to the length of a component.
+Either is considered reasonable — the advantage of the codepoint-wise version being there is no limit to the length of a component, while the advantage of the integer-parse version being it is easier to implement.
 Both are described below.

 #### Integer parse
 Parse the component as an integer type, and return the difference between them.
 In psuedocode: